You're between clubs.

 You hesitate for a moment, settle on a club, and hope it works out.

-That’s the part most golfers recognize.
-You’re not fully convinced.
-You’re not seeing it clearly.
-You’re just trying to make the best call you can, with doubt still lingering.
+That's the part most golfers recognize.
+You're not fully convinced.
+You're not seeing it clearly.
+You're just trying to make the best call you can, with doubt still lingering.
+The way out is not to find one perfect number.
+It is to follow a simple decision process before you choose the club.

 Why do golfers end up guessing their distance?